How Much a Korean Wedding Actually Costs

 Why is a Gangnam wedding hall so much more expensive than other regions?

 Location prestige, higher real estate costs, and a premium clientele create significant price separation.
-Korea Consumer Agency 2025 data shows the Gangnam hall package median at 31,300,000 KRW, more than double the national median of 15,550,000 KRW.
-If your guest list or family expectations do not require a Gangnam venue, choosing a hall in Seoul outside Gangnam (median 15,550,000 KRW for hall alone) or in Busan (8,150,000 KRW) cuts the hall cost substantially.
+Korea Consumer Agency survey data on the 참가격 portal shows the Gangnam combined wedding-service cost at 33,390,000 KRW, well above the national figure.
+If your guest list or family expectations do not require a Gangnam venue, choosing a hall in Seoul outside Gangnam or in a regional city such as Busan cuts the hall cost substantially.
+Check the price.go.kr portal for the current figure in your target region before you compare venues.

 Are wedding price figures from Korea Consumer Agency current?

 The Korea Consumer Agency (한국소비자원) updates its wedding price statistics at price.go.kr bi-monthly.
-Figures cited in this guide are from the April 2025 survey.
-Check the portal directly before signing any vendor contract, as vendor pricing shifts between survey cycles.
+The official figures cited in this guide come from the 참가격 portal.
+Prices have been volatile and rising, so check the portal directly before signing any vendor contract.

 Verified Sources